Azure-Samples/azure-health-data-and-ai-samples/samples/smartonfhir/docs/deployment.md

    Modifying Microsoft Graph directory extensions requires API requests to Microsoft Graph.
 Use the command below to set the `fhirUser` claim via a helper script for your patient test user.
 You will need the `object id` of your patient test user.
 In a production environment, integrate this step into your user registration process.

-    *Note - If you have chosen Smart on FHIR with B2C, log in to your B2C tenant before running the script.
-Refer to step [2.2](#2-prepare-and-deploy-environment) for instructions on logging into your B2C tenant.*
+    *Note - Log in to your External Entra ID tenant before running the script.
+Refer to step [2.2](#2-prepare-and-deploy-environment) for instructions on logging into your External Entra ID tenant.*

     Create a Microsoft Graph Directory Extension to hold the `fhirUser` information for users.

     Windows:
     ```powershell
-    powershell ./scripts/Add-FhirUserInfoToUser.ps1 -ApplicationId "<If you opted for B2C pass B2C_EXTENSION_APP_ID otherwise for Microsoft Entra ID pass Fhir Resource Application Id>" -UserObjectId "<Patient Object Id>" -FhirUserValue "<Complete Fhir Url without /metadata>/Patient/PatientA"
+    powershell ./scripts/Add-FhirUserInfoToUser.ps1 -ApplicationId "<B2C_EXTENSION_APP_ID >" -UserObjectId "<Patient Object Id>" -FhirUserValue "<Complete Fhir Url without /metadata>/Patient/PatientA"
     ```

     Mac/Linux:
     ```bash
-    pwsh ./scripts/Add-FhirUserInfoToUser.ps1 -ApplicationId "<If you opted for B2C pass B2C_EXTENSION_APP_ID otherwise for Microsoft Entra ID pass Fhir Resource Application Id>" -UserObjectId "<Patient Object Id>" -FhirUserValue "<Complete Fhir Url without /metadata>/Patient/PatientA"
+    pwsh ./scripts/Add-FhirUserInfoToUser.ps1 -ApplicationId "<B2C_EXTENSION_APP_ID>" -UserObjectId "<Patient Object Id>" -FhirUserValue "<Complete Fhir Url without /metadata>/Patient/PatientA"
     ```

-**Assign `FHIR SMART User` Role:**

-- If you have opted for Microsoft Entra ID, then make sure your test user has the role `FHIR SMART User` assigned to your FHIR Service deployed as part of this sample.
-- This role is necessary for enabling the SMART scope logic with your access token scopes in the FHIR Service.

-## 6. Use Postman to access FHIR resource via SMART on FHIR sample
+## 6. Use Insomnia or Postman to access FHIR resource via SMART on FHIR sample

-Follow the directions on the [Access SMART on FHIR Using Postman Page](./postman/configure-postman.md) for instructions to access FHIR resources via SMART on FHIR using postman.
+Follow the directions on the [Access SMART on FHIR Using Insomnia or Postman Page](./postman/configure-postman.md) for instructions to access FHIR resources via SMART on FHIR using postman.

 ## 7. Identity Provider Configuration

-**For SMART on FHIR with B2C:**
+**For SMART on FHIR with External Entra ID:**

-To set up SMART on FHIR with B2C, you need to provide the Application Registration details from the B2C tenant.
+To set up SMART on FHIR with External Entra ID, you need to provide the Application Registration details from the External Entra ID tenant.
 Specifically, you will need to provide the Application Registration ID and Secret.
-This allows Third Party IDP Support for FHIR Service as well as resources deployed in the Azure AD tenant to access and interact with the Application Registration created in the B2C tenant.
-Note that resources in the Azure AD tenant cannot directly access the B2C Application Registration without these details.
+This allows Third Party IDP Support for FHIR Service as well as resources deployed in the Azure AD tenant to access and interact with the Application Registration created in the External Entra ID tenant.
+Note that resources in the Azure AD tenant cannot directly access the External Entra ID Application Registration without these details.

 - Configure Identity Provider:
     1. Open the FHIR Service from the {env_name}-rg resource group, or with the name of the existing resource group you specified.